dockpack/base_common/README.md

 --------------

 server:
-    install: '1'
+    install: true
-    packages: [ca-certificates]
+    packages:
-    locale: en_US.UTF-8
+      - postfix

 Dependencies
 ------------

-base_common is a role that other base roles depend on.
+base_common is a role that other base roles can depend on.

 Example Usage
 ----------------